Skip to content

 Updating Clarity

-Go through the steps 'lims', 'processing' and 'qc fail' and make sure that all samples are in the right stage in Clarity.
+Go through the steps 'Lims exporter', 'Bioinformatic processing' and 'Bioinformatic QC fail' in Clarity, and make sure that all samples are in the right stage.

 How to stop production services